bouzy/packman/README.md

 # PACKMAN

-PACKMAN is an script that allows you to uninstall and install packages in batch.
+PACKMAN is a script that allows you to uninstall and install packages in batch.

 ## Requirements
 - Ubuntu 16.04 LTS +